MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 for the fallback domain.
 (See {{!ESNI=I-D.ietf-tls-esni}} for more details about the fallback domain.)
 This yields an anonymity set of cardinality equal to the number of ESNI-enabled server domains supported by a given client-facing server.
-Thus, even with SNI encryption, an attacker which can enumerate the set of ESNI-enabled domains supported by a client-facing server can guess the correct SNI with probability at least 1/K, where K is the size of this ESNI-enabled server anonymity set.
+Thus, even with SNI encryption, an attacker who can enumerate the set of ESNI-enabled domains supported by a client-facing server can guess the correct SNI with probability at least 1/K, where K is the size of this ESNI-enabled server anonymity set.
 This probability may be increased via